gagandaroach/rosie/docs/activate.md

-> [!ATTENTION]
-> After Nov 30 2020 this page is deprecated.
-The campus account management system has been synced with the cluster.
-To log in, see the [access guide](access.md).

 EECS and ROSIE use a separate account management system than the campus network.
 To request an account, contact the EECS department or the ROSIE SysAdmin.

 You will be given a username and a one time password (OTP). **Note: You must log in via shell to reset the OTP before you can use the web portal.**